octachrome/piberry/doc/Interrupts.md

 A co-incidence
 --------------

 While I was experimenting with this, something strange was happening.
 I could install a mostly-working IRQ handler by writing it at address 0x38 (it crashed occasionally), but without setting up the `ldr`s which make up the interrupt vectors.
-My program image was being loaded at 0x8000, and I was not writing anything at all to addresses 0-0x20.
+My program image was being loaded at 0x8000, and I was not writing anything at all to addresses 0-0x20 except for the address of the handler routine.

-I realised that the bootloader populates the area from address 0 with the contents of a file called first32k.bin.
+I eventually realised that the bootloader populates the area from address 0 with the contents of a file called first32k.bin.
 It's disassembly starts like this:

            0:   ea000006    b   0x20
            4:   e1a00000    nop         ; (mov r0, r0)